visgl/luma.gl/docs/api-reference/core/resources/transform-feedback.md

 `TransformFeedback` objects must assigned to a `Model` with the appropriate varyings.
 Some caveats apply, see [remarks](#remarks).

-When using transform feedback, it is usually desirable to turn off rasterization, preventing the fragment shader from running unnecessarily.
-This can be achieved with `gl.enable(GL.RASTERIZER_DISCARD)`, enabled with the `discard: true` option when creating a render pipeline.
+When using transform feedback, it is usually desirable to turn off rasterization to prevent the fragment shader from running unnecessarily.
+This can be achieved by setting the `discard: true` option when creating a render pipeline.

 For more information, see [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Transform_Feedback).